 |Alchemical Workshop: Transforming findings into the gold of policy and practice

-Facilitated by Peter Broks (Rhine-Waal University), the alchemical workshop is an innovative way to involve everyone in transforming the materials provided by NUCLEUS and other RRI contributors into the recommendations sought by practitioners and policymakers.
+The alchemical workshop is an innovative way to involve everyone in transforming the materials provided by NUCLEUS and other RRI contributors into the recommendations sought by practitioners and policymakers.
 Using a range of different processes, the workshop will explore the ways in which the needs and values of RRI can open research to the needs and values of society.
 We may not be able to promise the Philosophers’ Stone but we can offer several fresh ways to look at RRI.

-Maria Acaso is among the leading figures, in Spain and Latin America, of the movement “Revolución Educativa,” what she calls #rEDUvolution.
-Her main interest is to promote this chage of paradigm in the teaching community.
-In order to achive this goal Professor Acaso proposes that the central issue in the 21st century education will not be about What (content) but How (methodologies), making a bridge between arts and academic education.
+Maria Acaso is among the leading figures, in Spain and Latin America, of the movement “Educational Revolution,” what she calls #rEDUvolution.
+Her main interest is to promote a change of paradigm in the teaching community.
+In order to achieve this goal, she proposes that the central issue in 21st century education will not be about What (content) but How (methodologies), making a bridge between arts and academic education.
 She will share how disruptiveness can help us in building new bridges and catalyzing the debates that matter.

 |13:15 – 14:15||Networking lunch|